 Creating the same irresistible experience on every channel will help you sell more products and keep customers happy.
 It's an irrefutable win-win.

 Orders can come from anywhere and consumers expect a seamless experience whether they ordered through social media, a marketplace or your website.
-You need to have enough inventory to be able to fulfill all orders in a timely manner, while at the same time keeping your inventory low enough to keep storage costs down and prevent accidentally accumulating items that won’t sell.
+You need to have enough inventory to be able to fulfill all orders in a timely manner, while at the same time keeping your excess inventory levels low enough to keep storage costs down and prevent accidentally accumulating items that won't sell.

 A mistake here can cost you and cut your earnings, forecasts and profitability.
-That’s why staying on top of your inventory is crucial to success.
-Smart inventory forecasting can help with that but it can be hard to do when you’ve got inventory spread around various locations.
+That's why staying on top of your inventory management is crucial to success.
+Smart inventory forecasting can help with that but it can be hard to do when you've got inventory spread around various locations.